With an ever-worsening talent shortage, companies are focusing on improving time-to-hire.

 Glassdoor published the following U.S. interview process analytics in 2017.
 Remember, this is just the interview process, not the entire time-to-hire.

 Now, consider job seekers’ perceptions about the length of the hiring process.

 We mentioned the 2016 Robert Half survey at the beginning.
 If you recall, 23% of candidates said they would wait just one week to hear back from a company after the initial application.
 Compare that to the Glassdoor chart.
 Thirty-nine percent of the respondents in the Robert Half study said a total hiring timeline of seven to 14 days was too long.
 No wonder both recruiters and job seekers are frustrated!

-ATS integrate with third-party scheduling calendars like Google Calendar and Microsoft Office 365.
+ATS integrate with third-party scheduling calendars like Google Calendar and Microsoft 365.
 In the calendar, each member of the interview team blocks out slots they aren’t available.
 When all members of the interview team have indicated their availability, the candidate is sent an email with a link to the scheduling calendar.
 The scheduling calendar only contains slots that have been pre-approved by the hiring manager and any other interviewers.

 When it comes to hiring process optimization, this is automation at its best.
 Don’t waste time with an inefficient scheduling process.

 When you shorten time-to-hire by even two or three days, you can extend job offers before your competitors.
 It can mean the difference between snagging the top candidate and someone less desirable.

 The job requisition has been approved and you’ve created the job description.
 It’s time to advertise the position.
 You want to post it in multiple places so you can attract a large pool of applicants.
 This includes your company careers page, your social media sites, mainstream job aggregators, and niche job boards.